 At both the trainee and associate level, it’s the non-rotational system.
 For people like me who want to craft their own development, this system is key.
-In comparison, a four-seat system might mean you experience an area for only six months, whereas by now, I've completed more than five years of global disputes work (as a 3PQE) and I've been able to stay on the cases I was on from the first day of my training contract.
+In comparison, a four-seat system might mean you experience an area for only six months, whereas by now, I've completed more than seven years of global disputes work (as a 5PQE) and I've been able to stay on the cases I was on from the first day of my training contract.
 This provides a much steeper learning opportunity.

 The firm also has an open-door policy, so trainees feel comfortable walking into partners’ and associates' offices to ask questions – so it would suit those individuals who don’t just want to be told what to do, and can show initiative.
 At Jones Day trainees seek out the work they want to try, rather than wait to be given it.

 What advice do you have for budding solicitors who are contemplating a career in law?

 Try to get as much experience as possible.
 In order to get through the interview process, it's crucial that you understand what the role of a solicitor entails.
 There’s a lot to be said for getting in contact with boutique firms (or companies that have a legal department) – most people don't have contacts in the legal industry so start to build these networks yourself.